• Skip to primary navigation

 • Contact Us

-How to get under a shower tray to repair a leak.
-In this project we show you how to identify leaks from a shower tray, whether they are from the tray itself e.g. worn sealant or whether it's from the pipework supplying the water feed to the shower, if indeed the pipes are embedded in the wall.
-Additionally if it is found that neither sealant failure or pipe failure in the walls are the cause then in most cases it will be down to the shower tray waste and we will show you how to access this a shower tray waste through the ceiling in the room below.
+In this project we show you how to identify leaks from a shower tray, whether they are from the tray itself e.g. worn sealant or whether it's from the pipework supplying the water feed to the shower.
+Additionally if it is found that neither sealant failure or pipe failure in the walls are the cause then in most cases it will be down to the shower tray waste and we will show you how to access a shower tray waste through the ceiling in the room below.

 TwitterFacebookPin ItBuffer